loqalabs/.github/RULESET_PATTERNS.md

 ### Status Check Format:
 - **Simple workflows**: Use workflow name directly (e.g., "Commit Check")
-- **Reusable workflows**: Use "WorkflowName / JobName" format (e.g., "Commit Check / Check Commit Messages")
+- **Reusable workflows**: Use "JobName / ReusableWorkflowJobName" format (e.g., "Check Commit Messages / Check Commit Messages")

+**Important**: For reusable workflows, GitHub creates status check names based on the job name in the calling workflow and the job name in the reusable workflow, not the workflow names themselves.